Sharp threshold for two-dimensional majority dynamics percolation: Introduction

-\textbf{Organization of the paper.} In Section~\ref{sec:properties}, we state properties of the majority dynamics and some results that will be used throughout the text.
+\textbf{Organization of the paper.} In Section~\ref{sec:properties}, we state properties of majority dynamics and some results that will be used throughout the text.
 Section~\ref{sec:construction} contains a graphical construction of majority dynamics that will be used in our results, while Section~\ref{sec:influence} discusses the concept of influences and pivotality in the quenched setting.
 We present a randomized algorithm and bound its revealment in Section~\ref{sec:alg}, and use this algorithm to conclude the proof of Theorem~\ref{t:sharp_thresholds} in Section~\ref{sec:thresholds}.
 In Section~\ref{sec:one_arm}, we provide quenched one-arm estimates for the model that were previously assumed in the proof of Theorem~\ref{t:sharp_thresholds}.
 Theorem~\ref{t:exp_decay} is proved in Section~\ref{sec:decay}.
 Finally, we discuss how to modify our result to the case when the dynamics follows the voter model in Section~\ref{sec:further_models}.

-\textbf{Acknowledgments.} The authors thank Daniel Valesin for valuable discussions during the elaboration of this work.
+\textbf{Acknowledgments.} The authors thank Daniel Ahlberg, Augusto Teixeira, and Daniel Valesin for valuable discussions and improvements during the elaboration of this work.
 CA is supported by the DFG grant SA 3465/1-1.
-RB is supported by the Israel Science Foundation through grant 575/16 and by the German Israeli Foundation through grant I-1363-304.6/2016
+RB is supported by the Israel Science Foundation through grant 575/16 and by the German Israeli Foundation through grant I-1363-304.6/2016.